 Body language speaks volumes: In-person family therapy allows the therapist to respond to all verbal and non-verbal interactions

 Family therapy has a lot going on.
 While online therapy has the obvious benefit of permitting families dispersed outside of the New York area to come together and realize they can do family therapy, there is also the trade-off of not being able to observe the family doing its thing in its entirety.
-In the family therapist’s office (even in the waiting room), we can see every kind of verbal and non-verbal communication, including body language that speaks volumes when words fall short.
+In the family therapist’s office (even in the waiting room), we can see every kind of verbal and non-verbal communication that plays out in family life, including body language that speaks volumes when words fall short.
 Who sits next to whom?
 Who is off to the side in the waiting room?
 Is there silence?
 Is there arguing?
 Playfulness?
 Joy?
 Grief?
 Is a younger kid or teen grabbing a toy or making art?
 Is one family member talking over the others?
 Is another careful not to interrupt?
 Who makes eye contact with whom?
 Who avoids speaking?
 While some of these interactions can appear on screen, many don’t.

 We’ve all been on Zoom calls with three or four (or more!) people.
-Who speaks first, sound and connection issues, and different camera qualities can all get in the way of the task at hand.
+Who speaks first, problem-solving sound and connection issues, and different camera qualities can all get in the way of the task at hand.
 Sometimes, a few family members are in the same room on the same device, which can pose a challenge for everyone to be heard and seen on screen.

-A family breathing together in the same room can be a reminder of shared humanity
+A family breathing together in the same room can be a reminder of shared humanity in psychotherapy

 A therapist’s office is a neutral space organized for families to do a specific kind of emotional work